Frameparts of classical racing bicycles

 In FIG.46 on the left we see a raw lug ( blank), the factory and the framebuilder can use their fantasy to shape lugs; on the right we see a minimalistic type (Prugnat S).
 The Bocama lugs from FIG.45 were extensively worked over, before going to the framebuilder.
 You can find them in Gazelle Champion Mondial frames.

 In the seventies investment casted lugs apeared like the Cinelli's of FIG.52.
 These lugs have sharp edges and the overlap for brazing is small (see FIG.51).
 Pressed and welded steelsheet lugs can easily be reformed upto 3 or 4 graden degrees: for cast lugs this only a mere one degree.
 The craftsmanship of the framebuilder is for a large part fitting the lugs into the desired angels!
 It is surprizing how bad standard fittings can be; even the more expensive ones.
 Sometimes there is a lot of reaming and filing to do, before we get to the brazing in the right angels and measurements.
 In FIG.53 in the middle we see a Nervex Professionel lug from the early fifties; from 1956 the two little horns are replaced by a fishtail as we see on the left.
-The lug on the right is a crude Nervexcopy made by Bozzi.
+The lug on the right was sold by Bozzi, it is a crude lug, less quality than the Nervex's.

 In cheap bikes the drop-outs are no more then a sheet of steel of three millimeters thickness.
 The better drop-outs are made of forged or cast steel, often machined for excact tolerances.
 In FIG.54 we see five classic Campagnolo rear drop-outs.
 On the right we see three horizontal dropouts as used in many steel racers.
 Short, middle or long; the older the bike - the longer the dropouts usually are.
 Vertical dropouts should be brazed very accurately, because otherwise wheelalignment is impossible.